2u3bit/Security_research_notes/Day3_Introduction to static analysis.md

 ## Toolkits
 Here are some essential tools for conducting static malware analysis:

-### Table 3.2 Tools Used for Static Analysis of Malware

-### Table 3.2 Tools Used for Static Analysis of Malware

 | Tool’s Name                                                                  | Functionality of the Tools                                                                                     |
 |------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|
 | [Exeinfo PE](http://www.exeinfo.xn.pl/)                                      | Retrieves information from Windows PE headers.
 The file signature also determines if the executable has been packed and indicates how to unpack it. |